Indianapolis First-Time Home Buyer Guide

 • Consider an escalation clause in multiple-offer situations

 In competitive markets, some buyers waive inspections to win.
 This is a serious risk.
 An inspection protects you from discovering major problems after you own the home.
-The cost of an inspection ($350-500 in Indianapolis) is minimal compared to what it could reveal.
+An inspection costs a few hundred dollars and is minimal compared to what it could reveal.

 5